 In 2012, the City of Kent was awarded two United States Environmental Protection Agency (U.S. EPA) Community-Wide Assessment Grants to provide up to $400,000 in funding to support the reuse and revitalization of properties within the City.
 In conjunction with the U.S. EPA Grants, the City is soliciting the support and involvement of community-based organizations and the general public in the development of a sustainable Site Reuse and Revitalization Program.

-• Conducting a community-wide inventory of potential opportunity sites;
+• Create an inventory of brownfield sites;

-• Planning for cleanup and reuse;
+• Identify priority sites for reuse;

-• Community outreach; and
+• Community outreach and stakeholder meetings;

 For more information contact: